-Other examples with an Australian flavour are a certain children’s duck and fish button that have been around since the late 1940’s, and are still being sold today!
+Whilst some fashions disappear quickly, other examples such as a certain duck and fish button have been around since the late 1940’s, and are still being sold today!

-First; the duck.
 The example I think is the oldest is on a “Jack and Jill” card by Rex.
 C.Norris.
 The card has a patent number from 1949 on it.
-The next is on an Embassy card from the 1950’s or 60’s (pre-decimal prices).
-Then there are example on Beutron and Haby Habits (Coles) cards.
-The last picture is from an advert currently on Ebay of the same design duck.
-The earlier versions have painted details.
+Perhaps the design was sold to General Plastics.

 The oldest example of the fish may be this example on an Embassy card that dates around 1947-1952.